Here is some helpful information for novice rowers to become familiar with the equipment and terms used in rowing.

 Parts of the Stroke

 Drive: The leg push that propels the boat forward.
-The correct order is: legs, body, arms
+The correct order of movement is: legs, body, arms.

 Parts of the Boat